-New roles to lead implementation management of the vast ICT and IoT infrastructure, analysis of collected data, and continual expansion of technological capabilities will require sourcina experienced lateral hires.
-The number of careers that people have in their lifetime is increasing and, as such, supporting these experienced individuals to consider maintenance as an exciting new opportunity is essential.
-170
+New roles to lead implementation and management of the vast ICT and IoT infrastructure, analysis of collected data, and technological continual expansion of will capabilities require sourcing of experienced lateral hires.
+The number of careers that people have in their lifetime is increasing and, as such, supporting these experienced individuals to consider maintenance as an exciting new opportunity is essential.170

 Pathways to attract skilled workers are not necessarily limited to the employed worker pool.
-Structural changes in the economy will result in displaced skilled workforce from other industry sectors which could be utilised including from the mining, marine, sectors.
-171 agriculture Α robust accelerated credentialing process to formally recognise prior experience will maintenance to integrate experienced hires into the workforce to meet demands.
-172
+Structural changes in the economy will result in displaced skilled workforce from other industry sectors which could be utilised including from the mining, marine, and sectors. agriculture А robust and accelerated credentialing process to formally prior experience recognise will allow maintenance to integrate experienced hires into the workforce to meet demands.